sswam/allemande/doc/guide.md

 ## Getting Started

 The main "Ally Chat" room is a "welcome lobby".
-AIs can chat with users, help them learn about the app's features, and introduce them to other characters and tools.
+Users can chat with AIs, which can help them learn about the app's features, and introduce them to other characters and tools.
+Users can chat with one another too.

 Room System:
-1. The chat room can be changed by editing the name at the top of the app
+1. The current chat room can be changed by editing the "Room Name" at the top of the app
-2. New rooms can be created the same way
+2. New rooms can be created like this too, if a room doesn't already exist it will be created.
+- For example, a user `john` can create a new private room `john/notes` by entering that in the "Room Name" field.

 Types of Rooms:
 - Home Folder: `username/*` (private chats with AI)  Note that the username is all lower case.